Video Screening Interview

 - Based on your understanding of this position, what concerns do you have?
 Candidates appreciate an opportunity to discuss aspects of the job that are unclear or confusing.
 This question also provides an opportunity to clarify mutual expectations.

-There are many video-interviewing platforms available, and each have pros and cons depending on your needs.
+There are many video-interviewing platforms available, and each has pros and cons depending on your needs.
 Here are a few to consider.

 Video Communication Tools Used for Multiple Purposes